coop152/obsidian-vaults/System Architecture (25212)/Part 1/First Half Summary.md

 - Web browsers (caching in software)
 - Recently used files in software ('caching' for the user)
 ## Speculation
-Try and predict the future, in order to prepare for the most likely case and improve performance.
+Try and predict future events, in order to prepare for the most likely case and improve performance.
 - Instruction prefetch
 	- Relies on the fact that most instruction fetches will be sequential
 	- Improved by **branch prediction**, which deduces the fetch path from the past behaviour of the program